 Some of the issues Co-Design tries to solve are also handled by 'Software-In-The-Loop'.
 This is developing software in a virtual hardware environment.
-Although this easies the design of software for hardware it does not allow the full improvements made possible by Co-Design.
+Although this easies the design of software for hardware it does not allow the full improvements made possible by Co-Design because the partitioning between hardware and software is not flexible.
+Within Chess a chip has been developed (the SHAM) that allows software testing for onboard software [45].